 - Advocating spay and neutering of all pets

 - Maintaining a food-bank for low-income, seniors, and others in order to provide food to those who need it for their pets

 - Providing community outreach, especially to elementary children, in hopes of building awareness of the need for kindness to animals and the current issues regarding pet overpopulation

 Why Friends of Noah-WI vs a Municipal Shelter or Humane Society?

-While the goals of a shelter or Humane Society and Friends of Noah-WI are similar, there are some key differences between us.
-In addition to all of the individuals in our network being volunteers (we have no paid staff), all of our funding occurs through animal adoption fees, private donations and fundraising.
+While the goals of a shelter or humane society and Friends of Noah-WI are similar, there are some key differences between us.
+Our volunteer-based organization is led by a single paid staff member, the executive director.
+All animal foster care is provided by volunteers.
+Organizational funding occurs through animal adoption fees, private donations, corporate and business sponsorships, employee-based matching fund programs, and fundraising.
 Even though every situation is unique at Friends of Noah-WI, the following is a “typical” situation that illustrates how we operate.